rithikrn/foamgci/examples/forwardstep_mach3/README.md

 Inviscid (Euler) Mach-3 flow over a forward-facing step, solved with `rhoCentralFoam` (Kurganov/KNP fluxes, vanLeer limiters, CFL <= 0.2).
 Normalised perfect gas: a_inf = 1 at T = 1, so M = U = 3, p_inf = 1.
-QoI: <max p> over the stationary window t in [3, 10].
+QoI: <max p> over the stationary window t in [6, 10].

-**Reference value.** The global pressure maximum sits at the bow-shock stagnation foot, so the inviscid normal-shock value p02/p1 = 12.061 is a physical **lower-bound check**, not the convergence target. <max p> is the time-mean of a fluctuating spatial maximum, which exceeds the steady stagnation value and rises slightly under refinement as finer grids resolve more transient over-pressure.
-The convergence target is the Richardson value phi_star from the deepest monotonic triplet (~ 12.09).
+**Reference value.** The global pressure maximum sits at the bow-shock stagnation foot, where the post-shock flow comes to rest behind the locally normal portion of the bow shock.
+The inviscid Rayleigh–Pitot stagnation pressure p02/p1 = 12.061 is therefore a physical **ceiling**: numerical dissipation smears the captured shock, so the time-mean
+<max p> approaches 12.061 **from below** as h → 0 and cannot exceed it.
+All four grids confirm this (11.996 → 12.014 → 12.041 → 12.057, all
+below 12.061).
+The verification rests on the finest-grid agreement with this reference (within 0.029%), **not** on the Richardson extrapolate: phi_star ≈ 12.080 overshoots the ceiling, the expected signature of applying Richardson extrapolation to a non-smooth pointwise extremum.

 ## The four grids